How to Create IAM User in AWS Step-by-Step

 AWS IAM user is an entity created in AWS that lets you interact with AWS resources.
 They usually represent a physical person who needs access to your AWS account.
-However, sometime they may represent an application that need to interact with AWS services.
+However, sometimes they may represent an application that needs to interact with AWS services.

-A perfect example on why should you create an IAM user –
+A perfect example of why should you create an IAM user –

-In this case, AWS allows you to create users and assign them permission based on what they need to do so that they can login to console or access AWS programetically with their own credential.
+In this case, AWS allows you to create users and assign them permission based on what they need to do so that they can log in to the console or access AWS programmatically with their own credentials.

 Did that make sense?